raghavashok24/kira-bank-rfi-bot/README.md

 confirmed "bank rfi" examples have in common, then applies that purely to each new transaction's own behavior in real time.

+*To verify this yourself*: `transactions_since_last_bank_rfi()` — the function that decides which rows are even eligible to be scored — only ever returns rows that do NOT carry the tag (by definition, a tagged transaction has already resolved, it's not a candidate anymore).
+Combined with the assertion above, a candidate being scored can never have had its own tag read as an input, because it doesn't have one yet, and even the historical tag counts that used to leak in are gone.
+The one place the tag legitimately still shows up in a prediction response is `similar_bank_rfi_transactions` — a *reference list* of past confirmed cases shown for a human reviewer's benefit (per the original "justification and references to supporting past transactions" requirement), computed by comparing behavioral feature similarity, not used to compute `risk_score` itself.

 **Every prediction is logged, not just computed and discarded.** After every retrain, the current score for every open candidate is written to a `predictions_log` table (skipping a re-write if a transaction's score